microsoft/service-fabric-observer/Documentation/Observers.md

 running as System or root, default FabricObserver can't monitor process behavior (this is always true on Windows).
 That said, there are only a few system services you would care about: Fabric.exe and FabricGateway.exe.
 Fabric.exe is generally the system service that your code can directly impact with respect to machine resource usage.

-Version 3.1.18 introduces support for concurrent service process monitoring and reporting by FabricSystemObserver.
+**Version 3.1.18 introduces support for concurrent service process monitoring and reporting by FabricSystemObserver**.
 You can enable/disable this feature by setting the boolean value for ContainerObserverEnableConcurrentMonitoring.
 Note that this is disabled by default.
 If your compute configuration includes multiple CPUs (logical processors >= 4), then you should consider enabling this capability as it will significantly decrease the time it takes FabricSystemObserver to complete monitoring/reporting.
 If you do not have a capable CPU configuration, then enabling concurrent monitoring will not do anything.